Support Tools for Cyber Attacks & Resilience

 An online tool which helps organisations test and practise their response to a cyber-attack.
 It is completely free, and you don’t have to be an expert to use it.
 It includes two exercises, a technical simulation and a table-top exercise.
 You just need to register for an account.

-To help you minimise the impact of a cyber attack we have created a Cyber Incident Response Plan for you to use.
+To help you minimise the impact of a cyber attack, we have created a Cyber Incident Response Plan that will help your business, charity or third sector organisation to respond effectively in the event of a cyber-attack

 The contents of this webpage are provided for general information only and are not intended to replace specific professional advice relevant to your situation.
 The intention of The Eastern Cyber Resilience Centre (ECRC) is to encourage cyber resilience by raising issues and disseminating information on the experiences and initiatives of others.
 Articles on the website cannot by their nature be comprehensive and may not reflect most recent legislation, practice, or application to your circumstances.
 ECRC provides affordable services and Trusted Partners if you need specific support.
 For specific questions please contact us by email.